-This develops students' unit understanding of physical activity, and society from sport participatory perspective.
+This develops students' unit understanding of physical activity, society sport and from а participatory perspective.
 Students are introduced to types of physical activity and the role participation in physical activity and sedentary behaviour plays in their own health and wellbeing as well as in other people's lives in different population groups.

-Students apply various methods to physical activity assess sedentary behaviour levels at the individual and population level, and analyse the data in relation to physical activity and sedentary guidelines. behaviour Students study and apply the socialecological model and/or the Youth Physical Activity Promotion Model to critique a range of individual- and settings-based strategies that are effective in promoting participation in some form of regular physical activity.
+Students apply various methods to physical activity assess and sedentary behaviour levels at the individual and population level, and analyse the data in relation to physical activity and sedentary guidelines. behaviour Students study and apply the socialecological model and/or the Youth Physical Activity Promotion Model to critique a range of individual- and settings-based strategies that are effective in promoting participation in some form of regular physical activity.

 This study design is relevant to students with a wide range of expectations, including those who wish to pursue further formal study at tertiary level or in vocational education and training settings.
-The study prepares students for such fields as human movement, nursing physiotherapy, well as providing valuable knowledge and skills for participating in their own sporting and physical activity pursuits.
+The study prepares students for such fields as human movement, nursing physiotherapy, well or as ลร providing valuable knowledge and skills for participating in their own physical sporting and activity pursuits.